APU Study Away Programs

 Los Angeles Term

 Los Angeles Term offers students an opportunity to live in one of the largest metropolitan areas in the United States.
-With a population of more than four million people, Los Angeles is home to people from more than 140 countries who speak 224 languages.
-Each semester, up to 12 students move to the urban center and live with local host families around the city limits, take public transportation as their primary mode of travel, and work at a nonprofit internship for 10 weeks.
+With a population of more than four million people, Los Angeles is home to people from more than 140 countries who speak more than 220 languages.
+Each semester, students move to the urban center and live with local host families around the city limits, take public transportation as their primary mode of travel, and work at a nonprofit internship for 10 weeks.

 The program takes place just two miles west of the downtown area at APU’s Los Angeles Regional Site, located in Koreatown.
 Los Angeles Term implements an experience-based pedagogy in the coursework by hosting the majority of “class time” offsite in the city.
 Instead of the traditional approach of lectures and note taking confined within the four walls of a classroom, the program organizes educational site visits, sets up meetings with political stakeholders and community leaders, and facilitates critical dialogue between professors and students.